artsuki/Proxy-Pool-Get/README.md

 # Proxy-Pool-Get
-use python to get free Anonymous proxy ip pool
+use python multiprocess to get free Anonymous proxy ip pool from internet

+proxy ips are from www.data5u.com and www.xicidaili.com